 Over 90% of all hernia repairs in the United States involve hernia mesh implants.

-Hernia mesh implants are used to help repair a variety of hernias, and in the UK alone, estimates suggest that 68,000 – 170,000 patients are at serious risk of complications following hernia mesh implantation.
+Hernia mesh implants are used to help repair a variety of hernias.
+In the UK alone, estimates suggest that 68,000 – 170,000 patients are at serious risk of complications following hernia mesh implantation.
 Mesh implants have been involved in many FDA recalls in 2014 due to the implants causing adverse side effects and offering poor performance.

 C.R.
 Bard’s implant included a ring around the mesh that would eventually wear down, break or buckle.
 The product would then degrade and pose the risk of perforating the person’s organs or bowels.

-Johnson & Johnson was ordered to pay $80 million to a plaintiff involving an implant that is manufactured by the company’s subsidiary Ethicon.
+Johnson & Johnson was ordered to pay $80 million to a plaintiff involving an implant that the company’s subsidiary Ethicon manufactures.

 Additional manufacturers are included in several lawsuits, including C-Qur products manufactured by Atrium.
 The product was also pushed through to approval using a quick approval process and is coated in fish oil which has caused many plaintiffs to suffer from allergic reactions.